-7.2.1 Following on from the assessment process the approach to the alteration and design have employed a series of mitigating measures to enable the relatively large but necessary extension to blend sympathetically and complement the existing building.
-The design approach required that a design be developed that did not rely on hiding itself to prevent "harm".
+Following on from the pre-application process the approach to the alteration and design have employed a series of extra mitigating measures (listed in 1.6.1 above) to enable the relatively large but necessary extension to be of a similar height to the existing building.
+The new Council recommended design approach required that the barn be no higher than the public house to avoid any potential harm.

-The semi rural location and the requirement for a large space led to the adoption of a "barn" form to provide the space required and introduce a form scale and massing that would not be alien in this location or contradictory to the architecture and provenance of the Six Bells.
+The semi rural location and the requirement for a large space, led to the adoption of a "barn" form to provide the space required and introduce a form scale and massing that would not be alien in this location or contradictory to the architecture and provenance of the Six Bells.